lens-protocol/lens-sdk/packages/react-native/README.md

-# `@lens-protocol/react-web`
+# `@lens-protocol/react-native`

-The official Lens Protocol React bindings for web applications.
+The official Lens Protocol React bindings for React Native.

-This package enables you to build web applications on top of the Lens Protocol using React.
+This package enables you to build mobile applications on top of the Lens Protocol using React Native.

 ## Documentation